paidiver/paidiverpy/README.md

 ### Configuration File

 First, create a configuration file.
 Some example configuration files for processing the example datasets are provided in the `example/config` directory.
 You can use these configuration files to test the example notebooks described in the [Usage section](#usage).
-However, remember to change the path of `input_path`, `output_path`, and `metadata_path`.
+In this case, it is important to mention that it will download automatically download the sample data available.

+We have a function to

+The

 ### Metadata